unional/fsa-emitter/README.md

 and are not convenient.

-This library addresses this issue by emitting and consuming events using a standard format, and provides provides IDE type support so they can be consumed easily.
+This library addresses this issue by emitting and consuming events using a standard format, and provides IDE type support so they can be consumed easily.

 ## Best practice